ethereum/py-evm/docs/guides/evm/building_chains.rst

 one virtual machine for blocks 0 till 1150000 (known as Frontier), and another VM for blocks 1150000 till 1920000 (known as Homestead).

-The :class:`~evm.chains.chain.Chain` object manages the series of fork rules, after you define the VM ranges.
+The :class:`~eth.chains.chain.Chain` object manages the series of fork rules, after you define the VM ranges.
 For example, to set up a chain that would track the mainnet Ethereum network until block 1920000, you could create this chain
 class:

 ::

-  from evm import constants, Chain from evm.vm.forks.frontier import FrontierVM from evm.vm.forks.homestead import HomesteadVM from evm.chains.mainnet import HOMESTEAD_MAINNET_BLOCK
+  from eth import constants, Chain from eth.vm.forks.frontier import FrontierVM from eth.vm.forks.homestead import HomesteadVM from eth.chains.mainnet import HOMESTEAD_MAINNET_BLOCK

   chain_class = Chain.configure(
       __name__='Test Chain',